enetx/mafiapp/README.md

 # Installation

-Mafia can be installed via Homebrew using one of the following methods:
+Mafi can be installed via Homebrew using one of the following methods:

 ### Via tap